-The watchdog process uses a timeout to detect the block state of the entire system.
+The watchdog process uses a timeout to detect the block state of the entire system, and then increases turn by one.
+When turn reaches N-1, all processes (including the watchdog process) would be suspended, indicating the system has gone through this special activation order.
 Thus, by using this model, we can carry out the first part of the verification, checking whether a safe configuration is reachable from any initial configuration.

 For the second part of the verification, we only need to show that each of the three protocol goals is satisfied from the same-label initial configurations.
 Thus we only generate two possible initial configurations nondeterministically at the beginning of the system run.
 The modification is straightforward.
-See [12] for the detailed model.
+See Ref.
+[15] for the detailed model.